MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/blockly.md

 ### ListFilesAvailable
 Lists the existing audio files on Misty.
 Connect this block to a "PlayAudioClip" block to select a sound to play.
+You can also connect this block to a "DeleteAudioAssetFromRobot" block to remove an audio file you've previously uploaded to Misty.

 Parameters
 * None